 Mother & Baby

-- Deliveries by Certified Nurse Midwives: CMQCC; 2018 and 2017 rates based on Birth Certificate Data from the California Department of Public Health-Vital Records.
+- Deliveries by Certified Nurse Midwives: CMQCC; rates based Patient Discharge Data submitted to the CMQCC Maternal Data Center and linked to Birth Certificate Data from the California Department of Public Health-Vital Records*.

 Hip & Knee